qPalee/LectureNotes/Year3/Sem1/Networking/Revision/revision-lecture.md

 	- Recursive + Authoritative servers
 	- Caching
 - Higher layer Protocols
-	- Basic Operatio of HTTP + FTP
+	- Basic Operation of HTTP + FTP

 Last ditch strategy, yap about a topic you know a lot about and hope ian gives you extra marks